Contact Us

 Lori Connell

-Through her education with Mi Esperanza, Yuri is now working at a salon in Tegucigalpa, saving money, little by little, to begin her university classes in commerce.
-Her vision is to marry her Mi Esperanza beauty training and business education and open her own salon.
+Through her education at Mi Esperanza, Yuri is now working at a salon in Tegucigalpa, saving money little by little to begin her university classes in commerce.
+Her vision is to combine her Mi Esperanza beauty training and business education to open her salon.
 She knows this will take time, but she is willing to work at her goal little by little.

 Yuri works 3 days a week, 8-5 at her job.
 She is still learning and growing in her skills.
-She is currently working with clients with Mani/Pedi & blow-drying.
-She is 15 mins from home and is extremely happy in her job.
-Yuri has big dreams for her future and equipped with education we know she will achieve them.
+She is currently working with clients on Mani/Pedi as well as blow-drying services.
+She is 15 minutes from home and is extremely happy in her job.
+Yuri has big dreams for her future, and with the right education, we know she will achieve them.

 Yuri at a glance